Bunglepaws/fwv-bungles/README.md

 - enabled flag for fwvCompanion script to run at start (initializes arrays)

 - fixed fwvFuncResetPosition (used in the console addon's scripts) crashing when running on null object

+Other fixes:

+- Fix string bloat in save games (may not help old saves)